Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 # curl -sfkSL -X DELETE "https://packages.local/service/rest/v1/blobstores/NAME"
 ```

-### Authenticating to Access the REST API
+### Authenticate to Access the REST API

-To access some of the REST API functions not listed above you need to authenticate using a username and password.
-This username and password is the same used to sign into the Web UI.
-Either the username and password of a properly permissioned Keycloak account or the nexus local admin account must be used.
-To get the nexus local admin account after a fresh install you can run the follow fuction:
+An authenticated username and password are required to access some of the REST API functions not listed above.
+This username and password are the same used to sign into the Web UI.
+Either the username and password of a properly permissioned Keycloak account or the Nexus local admin account must be used.

+Use the following function to get the nexus local admin account after a fresh install:

 ```bash
 function nexus-get-credential() {